-At Messenger College, we seek to develop a community of Kingdom-minded, Jesus-focused men and women who are committed to demonstrating biblical qualities of honor, unity, peace, grace, and integrity in all we do (1 Timothy 4:12-16).
-Messenger College maintains certain standards, policies, and procedures, which are provided in this Student Handbook.
+At Messenger College, we are dedicated to helping our students learn how to diligently study and prepare to fulfill the Lord's calling while being an example for the rest of the world and culture (2 Timothy 2:15).
+When the world and others look at a member of the Messenger College family, we want them to see Christ living in you.
+Consequently, Messenger College maintains certain standards, policies, and procedures, which are provided in this student handbook.
 Our standards reflect our affiliation and alignment with the doctrine and perspectives of the Pentecostal Church of God.